buhrmi/buhrmi/README.md

 Here at the Shitcoin Society we offer bespoke blockchain development and platform integration services.

-You can task us with the development of your very own blockchain and have it integrated in exchanges and trading platforms such as our very own [Shitcoin Swap](https://www.shitcoinswap.com).

 Feel free to contact us at [hello@shitcoinsociety.com](hello@shitcoinsociety.com) at any time.

 ## Open Source